 Residual stress laboratory and stress analysis center

-The hole-drilling method consists in drilling a hole in the center of a special three-grid strain gage rosette installed on the specimens under test: the machining of the hole modifies the mechanical equilibrium of the workpiece allowing a redistribution of the strains (measured by the strain gage).
+The hole-drilling method consists in drilling a hole in the centre of a special three-grid strain gage rosette installed on the specimens under test: the machining of the hole modifies the mechanical equilibrium of the workpiece allowing a redistribution of the strains (measured by the strain gage).

-The high-speed drilling system comprises:
+In detail, the high-speed drilling system comprises:

 An high speed drilling device (high speed air turbine, 400000 RPM or electric motor, 50,000 RPM);